Ensono/stacks-azure-data/docs/workloads/azure/data/components/infrastructure/core_data_platform_azure.md

 Within Stacks setup, the Databricks is provisioned with VNet injection, while leaving the workspace UI open.
 This is to improve developer experience in case there is no networking/VPN set up properly configured in a target subscription.

-Enabling public workspace access only opens the UI via public internet.
+Enabling public workspace access only opens access to the UI via public internet.
 Access is still restricted based on the IAM policy.